Skip to main content

 Version: 9.2

-Use row-level security to protect and filter rows of data so users only see the records they are allowed to see.
+Use Record-Level Security to protect and filter rows of data so users only see the records they are allowed to see.
 This control can help you to manage multi-tenant or role-sensitive applications.

 Overview

-To enable row-level security, mark the row-level security columns in Qrvey Composer, then securely pass the permissions block from your backend when you generate the widget configuration.
+To enable record-level security, mark the Record-Level Security columns in Qrvey Composer, then securely pass the permissions block from your backend when you generate the widget configuration.

 Core Principles